 Office work at a family business, such as sorting or filing papers or creating copies of documents, can be a great way to let your child earn some money and introduce them to the business.
 Involving them early can also spark an interest in wanting to take on more responsibility in the business later on.
 If there isn’t a family business in your family, consider if your friends have one and if they would be willing to let your child complete some work around the office, shop, or storefront.

 Letting your tween work an age appropriate job has many benefits, including earning an income and practicing managing the money they earn, while also learning the importance of building funds in a savings account.
-To learn more about First Bank’s Kids Cash Savings Account or the Kids Cash App, click here.
+Learn more about First Bank’s Kids Cash Savings Account.